sromku/android-simple-facebook/README.md

 | all at once      | Ask from user all permissions at once      |  Optional     | false

 ### Permissions
 One of the main ideas of this library is to make life easier by simplifing usage of permissions.
-You can find that all permissions are predefined and you don't need to care for the order and code flow of READ and WRITE permissions.
+You can find that all permissions are predefined and you don't need to care for the order and code flow of READ and PUBLISH permissions.

 #### Request new permissions
 You can request new permissions in runtime.
 The popup with new set of permissions will be shown to user.